dofapi/crawlit-dofus-encyclopedia-parser/README.md

 - Developed by the dofus community, for the community
 - **100% performance** : Developed to be very light full
 - Simple to use | Plug and use
-- English & French encyclopedia supported
+- English & French encyclopedia supported (french item & english item)

 App launched           |  App at the end :-------------------------:|:-------------------------: